kaiyuanw/MuAlloy/README.md

  * `-t,--test-path`: This argument is required.
-Pass the test suite you want to run as the argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test sutie.
+Pass the test suite you want to run as the argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test suite.
 Note that the test suite should only contain the test predicates and the corresponding run commands.